Chikmagalur district

 Chikmagalur district, officially Chikkamagaluru district (/kn/) is an administrative district in the Malnad subregion of Karnataka, India.
 It was called Kadur (Cuddoor) district till 1947.
 Coffee was first cultivated in India in Chikmagalur.
 The hills of Chikmagalur are parts of the Western Ghats and the source of Tunga and Bhadra rivers.
 Mullayanagiri, the highest peak in Karnataka is located in the district.
 The area is well known for the Sringeri Mutt that houses the Dakshina Peeta established by Adi Shankaracharya.

 Etymology

 Chikmagalur district gets its name from its headquarters of Chikmagalur town.
 It is alternatively spelt as Chikkamagaluru, also misspelt and mispronounced as Chikkamangaluru.
 Chikmagalur literally means "The town of the younger daughter" in the Kannada language.
-The town is said to have been given as a dowry to the younger daughter of Rukmangada, the legendary chief of Sakrepatna and hence the name.
+The town is said to have been given as a dowry to the younger daughter of Sakharaya, the legendary local chieftain of Sakrepatna hence the name, In another theory it is said that the name of the chieftain is Rukmāngada.

 History

 Chikmagalur is the region where the Hoysala rulers started and spent the early days of their dynasty.
 According to a legend, it was at Sosevur, now identified with Angadi in Mudigere Taluk that Sala, the founder of the Hoysala dynasty, killed the legendary tiger, immortalised in the Hoysala crest.
 It is known that Veera Ballala II (1173 – 1220 CE), the great king of Hoysala empire, has built the Shri Mallikarjuna Swamy Temple at Yagati in Kadur Taluk and Amriteshwara temple at Amrithapura in Tarikere Taluk.

 Coffee was introduced into India through the Chikmagalur district when the first coffee crop was grown in the baba budan giri range during 1670 AD.
 The saint Baba Budan on his pilgrimage to Mecca travelled through the seaport of Mocha, Yemen where he discovered coffee.
 To introduce its taste to India, he wrapped seven coffee beans around his belly and got them out of Arabia.
 On his return home, he planted the beans in the hills of Chikmagalur.